 6. Creating awareness

-Understanding of the perils at a site and creating a state of awareness is actually the number one effective way of curbing accidents at construction sites.
+Understanding the perils at a site and creating a state of awareness is actually the number one effective way of curbing accidents at construction sites.

 7. Appropriate training